 The Project does not include any residential uses; therefore, the Project does not have the potential to directly induce substantial unplanned population growth.
 Redevelopment of the Project site has the potential to generate up to 200 new jobs.
 According to the California Employment Development Department (EDD), as of April 2020, the City of Orange has a labor force of 67,200 persons and of that labor force, 8,300 are unemployed (unemployment rate of 12.4 percent) (EDD, 2020).
 According to SCAG's 2020-2045 Jurisdiction - Level Growth Forecast, the City of Orange is anticipated to employ approximately 131,300 persons (SCAG, 2020a).
-Project employment is well within the growth forecasts of the City and implementation of the Project's proposed employees are not likely to relocate to the City, rather, the new jobs associated with the Project would provide employment opportunities for individuals already residing in the City.
+Project employment is well within the growth forecasts of the City and implementation of the Project would further balance the City's employment-to-population ratio.
+Therefore, the Project's proposed employees are not likely to relocate to the City, rather, the new jobs associated with the Project would provide employment opportunities for individuals already residing in the City.